awons/cbe-e002/cdk/README.md

 * CDK == 1.83.0
 * Configured AWS credentials

+For part 3 you will additionally need Python 3 with the following dependencies:

+* click = 7.1.2
+* boto3= = 1.17.3

 If you are using VSCode there is a [`.devcontainer`](https://github.com/awons/cbe-e002/tree/main/.devcontainer) setup you can use to open this project in a container.
 All tooling is already installed.
 It requires your AWS credentials to be configured in `~/.aws`.

 ## Setting up